rajmat/random-picker/README.md

 Make a list and pick a winner randomly !

-A web app made with React hooks.
+A web app made with React and using React hooks.

-## Commandes
+## Scripts

 #### `npm install`